Skip to main content

 Solution:

-• Check token has publish permission for POST/PUT requests
+• Check token has write or read_write access level for POST/PUT requests

-• Check token has subscribe permission for SSE/WebSocket connections
+• Check token has read or read_write access level for SSE/WebSocket connections

 • Verify topic is still private (token only works for private topics)